uw-madison-aae/uw.authentication.shibboleth/README.md

 - IIS7+ (ISAPI or IIS7 Shibboleth DLL)
 - Apache (Front-end proxy for ASP.Net Core 2.0+)

+_This documentation does NOT cover Shibboleth setup for IIS/Apache.
+Please refer to [UW-Madison documentation](https://kb.wisc.edu/86317) for that information._

 ------------
 ## How It Works